 Chess is often used as a symbol or example of strategy – and for good reason.
 The metaphor for chess goes beyond the level of the game as a format for strategy.
-Chess is also a metaphor for strategy execution and can be used to explain the importance of culture in the execution of strategy, regardless of whether that execution is taking place in chess or by your organization in the corporate arena.
+Chess is also a metaphor for strategy execution and can be used to explain the importance of culture in the execution of strategy, regardless of whether that strategy execution is taking place in chess or by your organization in the corporate arena.

 “The heart of execution lies in three processes: the people process, the strategy process, and the operations process.”
 (Bossidy L., Charan R.; Execution)